charmed-kubernetes/layer-etcd/README.md

 # Migrate from Deb to Snap

-> This only applies if you are upgrading an existing etcd charm deployment.
-New
+> This section only applies if you are upgrading an existing etcd charm
+> deployments.
+This migration should only be needed once because new
-> deployments will default to snap delivery.
-Migration will not be an issue in
+> deployments of etcd will default to snap delivery.
-> this scenario.

-Revision 24 of etcd was the last published version installing etcd from the debian packages.
-25+ installs from the snap store (or resource).
-During the migration process, you will be notified that a classic installation exists and a manual migration must be run.
+Revision 24 and prior the etcd charm installed the etcd application from Debian packages.
+Revisions 25+ install from the snap store (or resource).
+During the migration process, you will be notified that a classic installation exists and a manual migration action must be run.

-This is your opportunity to ensure state has been captured, and to plan for downtime, as this migration process will stop and resume the application.
-This service disruption can cause disruption in dependent applications.
+Before a migration is your opportunity to ensure state has been captured, and to plan for downtime, as this migration process will stop and resume the etcd application.
+This service disruption can cause disruptions with other dependent applications.

 ### Starting the migration